Posted in 1991

 18. There was an exit to the cover charge room at the south end of the dance floor.
 It was time to leave when the DJs completely flooded the dance floor with smoke sometime between 5 and 6am.

-The photography above was primarily taken in 1992 during 23 Hop Sykosis events.
+The photography above was primarily taken in 1992 during 23 Hop Sykosis parties and other events in the years that followed.
 Photography from Exodus and other 1991 events is extremely rare, please contact us if you have some.

 Have any 318 memories that we missed?
 Please speak your mind below!